mk-fg/incremetal-disk-compare-and-sync/README.md

 This tool is written in [Nim] C-adjacent language, linked against [OpenSSL] (libcrypto).

 Build with the usual "make": `make`\
-... or alternatively: `nim c -d:release --opt:speed idcas.nim && strip idcas`\
+... or alternatively: `nim c -d:release -d:strip -d:lto_incremental --opt:speed idcas.nim`\
 Smoke-test and usage info: `./idcas -h`

 Installation: copy resulting binary to anywhere you can/intend-to run it from.